 The main contractor had planned to use a tower crane to complete the project.
 Unfortunately, the ground where the crane was supposed to sit was not adequate and expensive ground works would have been required to remedy this.

 Realising the potential for time delays, the Petone Engineering team came up with a solution to use a City crane and lift the frames in from the road.
-This worked well and avoided several months’ worth of delays as well as the cost increases that invariably go with late-running project.
+This worked well and avoided several months’ worth of delays as well as the cost increases that invariably go with late-running projects.

 As can be common with construction from the 1980’s, steel work in the basement area was not as per the original drawings.
 We worked in with the engineers coming up with new designs to tie the existing steel into the new structure.
 To avoid delays here we propped the lower K frames and continued to install the frames above while the work was completed on the steel in the basement.